 I do love bananas, but I know they aren’t for everyone.
-They are great in smoothies, when they are frozen and whipped they make a delicious sugar free ice cream and you can even use them in baking as a sugar-substitute.
+They are great in smoothies, when they are frozen and whipped they make a delicious sugar-free ice cream and you can even use them in baking as a sugar substitute.
 Now bananas do not have a long shelf life, so when they start going black – chop them up and place them in a zip lock bag and freeze them.
 They freeze really well and are the sweetest and tastiest when they look a bit manky!

 12. Rolled Oats or Oatmeal

 Oats are incredibly nutritious.
-They can lower cholesterol levels, improve blood-sugar control and because they are so filling, they can help you lose weight.
+They can lower cholesterol levels, and improve blood-sugar control and because they are so filling, they can help you lose weight.
 You don’t just eat rolled oats as porridge for breakfast, you can include them in smoothies, you can bread your meat in rolled oats as a substitute for breadcrumbs and use them as a ‘filler’ in just about any dish!

 13. Whole Wheat Bread or Whole Grain Bread